A Biblical Framework for Self-Care in Ministry: Sabbath Theology and the Discipline of Rest

 2. Develop a Personal Rule of Life

-3. Build Accountability for Self-Care
+3. Build Accountability Structures for Self-Care

-Self-care disciplines are difficult to maintain without accountability.
+Self-care disciplines are difficult to maintain without external accountability.
 Ministers should identify trusted peers, mentors, or counselors who can regularly inquire about their rest patterns, emotional health, and relational well-being.
-Church boards and denominational leaders should include self-care expectations in pastoral job descriptions and performance reviews.
+Many denominations now require pastors to participate in peer supervision groups or meet regularly with a spiritual director as a condition of ordination or continued ministry authorization.

 Implications for Ministry and Credentialing

 For counselors seeking to credential their pastoral wellness expertise, the Abide University Retroactive Assessment Program offers a pathway to formal recognition of the specialized knowledge required for effective clergy care ministry.
+The program recognizes that expertise in Sabbath theology, compassion fatigue, and pastoral self-care represents valuable professional competence worthy of academic credentialing.

 For ministry professionals seeking to formalize their expertise, the Abide University Retroactive Assessment Program offers a pathway to academic credentialing that recognizes prior learning and pastoral experience.